use this credit Joy Morgan

 Discovering the Ecological Self

 Welcome to the social practice art project Discovering the Ecological Self (D-Eco-Self).
-Led by artist and Monmouth University assistant professor Kimberly Callas, this collaborative project focuses on a personal connection to nature cultivated through workshops and volunteer work.
+Led by artist and Monmouth University Associate Professor Kimberly Callas, this collaborative project focuses on developing a personal connection to nature cultivated through workshops and volunteer work.

 Discovering the Ecological Self is a social practice project that focuses on discovering places within us where we are intimately connected to nature.
 Inspired by Kimberly Callas’ background in sustainability, the project is designed to foster environmental stewardship and create environmental leaders and Social Practice artists.
 Researching and creating art from personally and culturally significant nature-based symbols, patterns, and images, we re-awaken our deep relationship with nature.
 As part of the project, we create eco-portrait masks that combine a specific connection with nature with our own likeness, creating a visual expression of our ‘ecological selves.’
 As we explore this relationship, we discover new understandings of ourselves and our place in the planet.